-Florida teens robbed at gunpoint at lemonade stand, local police help replenish lost funds
+Illinois teens robbed at gunpoint at lemonade stand, local police help replenish lost funds

 Police Chief Marion said on Sunday that detectives assigned to the case are “making progress” and he believes they will make an arrest

-Two Florida teenagers who were running a lemonade stand were robbed at gunpoint, and local police stepped in to replenish the stolen funds.
+Two Illinois teenagers who were running a lemonade stand were robbed at gunpoint, and local police stepped in to replenish the stolen funds.

 Earlier this month Jude Peterson and his friend Tristan Charbonnel, both 13, set up a lemonade stand in Peterson’s Peoria neighborhood when police said two people, one of which had a gun, robbed the stand and the incident was reportedly caught by a neighbor’s surveillance camera.